What is cellulitis?

 Your age, overall health, and medical history

 Your tolerance for specific medicine, procedures, or therapies

 Your opinion or preference

 Immediate treatment can help prevent the spread of cellulitis.
 Treatment may include:

 Keeping the area dry and clean

-If you have an extremity (arm or leg) that is affected, your doctor may have you elevate the extremity and decrease the amount of activity
+If you have an extremity (arm or leg) that is affected, your health care provider may have you raise the extremity and decrease the amount of activity

 Appropriate time to heal

-Based on the physical examination, your doctor may treat you in the hospital, depending on the severity of the cellulitis.
+Based on the physical examination, your health care provider may treat you in the hospital, depending on the severity of the cellulitis.
 In the hospital, you may receive antibiotics and fluids through an intravenous (IV) catheter.

 © 2000-2015 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.